 Poppy seeds need light to grow - it is important not to bury them, just sprinkle them on the surface.
 They can be planted in temperate regions like Perth any time from Autumn until early Spring.
 They need the cool weather for germination and growth.

 Choose a position in full sun with moist well-drained soil.
+Adding well rotted manure and compost to enrich the soil is recommended.
 Water the soil before planting, if it’s not already moist.
-Then broadcast or sprinkle the very fine, seed over the soil.
+Then broadcast or sprinkle the very fine seed over the soil.
 Don’t bury it by raking soil over the top.
 Use a watering can or hose with a soft, fine spray to keep the soil moist for up to two weeks for germination.

 Keep the area weed free and moist as seedlings become established, thinning them out if desired.
-They will appreciate watering with compost tea, worm juice or a liquid fertiliser every month.
+Young seedlings will need protection from pests, pets and inclement weather for best results.
+They will also appreciate watering with compost tea, worm juice or a liquid fertiliser every month.

 While the decorative peony poppies are stunning, it’s worth remembering that simple, single flowers like Flanders poppies are much easier for bees and other beneficial insects to access to collect nectar and pollen.